af0974/data_mag_assim/README.md

 ## Additional features
-The quality of paleomagnetic modelling can be assessed according to the methodology introduced by Sprain et al. (EPSL, 2019). workflow.py reads in surface fields to produce a series of diagnostics for reversing dynamo simulations.
+The quality of paleomagnetic modelling can be assessed according to the methodology introduced by Sprain et al. (EPSL, 2019). workflow.py reads in surface fields to produce a series of diagnostics for reversing dynamo simulations, which are described in workflow_components.py.
+These diagnostics include the calculation of the Earthlikeness according to Christensen et al. (EPSL, 2010.)